isomerpages/mccy-sgpo/_take-action/Useful resources.md

 permalink: /take-action/usefulresources/
 description: ""
 ---
-### Visit the following sites to look for other areas where you can also take action.
+### Visit the following sites to look for areas where you can also take action.